ice-aya/sql4xml/README.md

 # Input
 1. XML file(s) contains a data.
-2. Job description JSON, contains description of datatables ('desc' dict), list of XML files to processing ('files' dict), and list of SQL queries ('queries' dict).
+2. Job description JSON file, contains description of datatables ('desc' dict), list of XML files to processing ('files' dict), and list of SQL queries ('queries' dict).

 or